Goutos/ImageMechanic/README.md

 The Application is a monorepo featuring a layered architecture.

-PhotoMechanic is written in java utilizing the Spring Boot framework for the Backend, while the Frontend does not have a framework of its own.
+ImageMechanic is written in java utilizing the Spring Boot framework for the Backend, while the Frontend does not have a framework of its own.

 The UI was created by using the Java Swing library.